-Blogs for Job seekers
+Blogs for Job Seekers in Singapore

 Also, most blogs for job seekers offer you the chance to subscribe to their mailing lists so that you can get tips and advice delivered straight to your e-mail.
 Of course, you need to be careful about who you sign up with.
 Here are the top 10 must-read blogs for job seekers.